Gothic fiction: Contemporary Gothic

 Gothic fiction continues to be extensively practised by contemporary authors.

-Many modern writers of horror or other types of fiction exhibit considerable Gothic sensibilities – examples include Anne Rice, Stella Coulson, Susan Hill, Billy Martin and Neil Gaiman, and in some works by Stephen King.Davenport-Hines (1998) pp. 357-358).
-Thomas M. Disch's novel The Priest (1994) was subtitled A Gothic Romance, and partly modelled on Matthew Lewis' The Monk.
-Many writers such as Billy Martin, Stephen King and particularly Clive Barker have focused on the surface of the body and the visuality of blood.
-England's Rhiannon Ward is among recent writers of Gothic fiction.
+Many modern writers of horror or other types of fiction exhibit considerable Gothic sensibilities – examples include Anne Rice, Susan Hill, Ray Russell, Billy Martin, Silvia Moreno-Garcia, Carmen Maria Machado, Neil Gaiman, and Stephen King.
+Thomas M. Disch's novel The Priest (1994) was subtitled A Gothic Romance and partly modeled on Matthew Lewis' The Monk.
+Many writers such as Billy Martin, Stephen King, Brett Easton Ellis, and Clive Barker have focused on the body's surface and blood's visuality.
+England's Rhiannon Ward is among the recent writers of Gothic fiction.
+Catriona Ward won a British Fantasy Award for Best Horror Novel for her gothic novel Rawblood in 2016.